LabeliaLabs/distributed-learning-contributivity/README.md

 How the original dataset data samples are split among partners:

 - `random`: the dataset is shuffled and partners receive data samples selected randomly
-- `stratified`: the dataset is stratified per labels and each partner receives certain classes only
+- `stratified`: the dataset is stratified per class and each partner receives certain classes only

 `advanced_split`: `[[nb of clusters (int), 'shared' or 'specific']]`
 In certain cases it might be interesting to split the dataset among partners in a more elaborate way.
 For that we consider the data samples from the initial dataset as split in clusters, defined by their label/class.